Mold Removal: Do Bleach and Peroxide Kill Mold?

 - Leave the moldy area for around 10-15 minutes so that hydrogen peroxide can kill the mold.
 Then, wait until hydrogen peroxide stops bubbling and give it another 5-10 minutes.

-- At last, wipe to remove spores and residual mold from the moldy surface completely.
+- At last, wipe to remove spores and residual mold from the moldy surface completely before letting the area air dry.

 Hydrogen peroxide reacts as it releases oxygen rapidly, which oxidizes the mold surface and decomposes it.
 Vinegar can also be combined to remove mold effectively.
 However, you must ensure that the spray bottle is kept in the dark as sunlight diminishes the effectiveness of hydrogen peroxide.